dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 Register Your Tool in Dockstore
 ===============================
 There are a variety of ways to get your tools into Dockstore.
-Users can either use GitHub App registration or our traditional registration methods.
+Users can either use GitHub App registration or our legacy registration methods.
 GitHub App registration is the recommended way to register all new tools on Dockstore.
-GitHub App tools and tools registered using our other methods (traditional tools) are very different from one another.
+GitHub App tools and tools registered using our other methods (legacy tools) are very different from one another.
 Use the following questions to determine which method to use:

 .. include:: /getting-started/how-to-register-work.rst